ninoNinkovic/LiveStamps/README.md

-**Anatomy of a LiveStamp:**
+####Anatomy of a LiveStamp:

 ```
-'value' : REQUIRED List or literal string value for the stamp."auto" tells LiveStamps to try and find
+'value' : REQUIRED List or literal string value for the stamp. "auto" sets plugin to handle internally
-          the value for you. (when possible)

 'stamp' : REQUIRED Format string.
 Stamp value(s) are inserted at tag marker(s) i.e. "{0} {1} {2}"